-The SEC’s complaint alleges that, after acquiring an ownership interest in the unnamed BDC’s external investment adviser, Singal allegedly directed the BDC to make two $1.5 million loans to an entity that he controlled, and then allegedly kept nearly half of the loan proceeds to himself.
+The SEC’s complaint alleges that, after acquiring an ownership interest in the unnamed BDC’s external investment adviser, the First Capital executive allegedly directed the BDC to make two $1.5 million loans to an entity that he controlled, and then allegedly kept nearly half of the loan proceeds to himself.
 The BDC reportedly lost all of its $3 million investment.

-The White Law Group continues to investigate potential claims involving broker dealers who may have unsuitably recommended high risk non-traded REITs like First Capital Real Estate Trust to investors.
-The firm has received numerous calls from investors who are concerned about investment losses in the REIT.
+The White Law Group continues to investigate potential claims involving broker dealers who may have unsuitably recommended First Capital Real Estate Trust to investors.
+The firm has received numerous calls from investors who are concerned about investment losses in the high risk, non-traded REIT.

 If brokerage firms fail to adequately disclose risks or make unsuitable investment recommendations can be held liable for investment losses.

-If you are concerned about your investment in First Capital Real Estate Trust Inc. and would like to speak to a securities attorney about the potential to recover your investment losses, please call The White Law Group at 1-888-637-5510 for a free consultation.
+If you have invested in First Capital Real Estate Trust Inc. and would like to speak to a securities attorney about the potential to recover your investment losses, please call The White Law Group at 1-888-637-5510 for a free consultation.

 For more information on The White Law Group, visit www.whitesecuritieslaw.com.